mbgardin/MATH215-CompLA/README.md

 ---

-*Feel free to explore the source code for individual projects and assignments.
+*Feel free to explore the source code for individual labs and assignments.
 If you are an employer or recruiter, I'd love to connect!*